Lena Headey: Beginnings (1992–2004)

 In 2000, Headey played a newly promoted lawyer with no apparent emotional attachments in the romantic comedy Aberdeen, receiving the Silver Iris Award for Best Actress at the 2001 Brussels European Film Festival, and also starred as a troubled college student in the psychological drama Gossip, with Kate Hudson.
-In 2001's comedy The Parole Officer, Headey took on the role of a police officer, alongside Steve Coogan in his first film role.
+In 2001's comedy The Parole Officer, Headey took on the role of a police officer alongside Steve Coogan in his first film role.
 While the film was warmly received, ViewLondon remarked: "The only disappointment is Lena Headey, who, despite being fantastically sexy (she's given both a nude scene and a 'dressed as a prostitute' scene), smirks her way through the entire film, even at the most inappropriate moments".

 In 2002, she appeared as a mousey Victorian lesbian artist with Gwyneth Paltrow and Aaron Eckhart in the mystery drama Possession, based on the 1990 novel of the same name by British author A. S. Byatt, and as the wife of a law-abiding art framer dying of leukemia in the thriller Ripley's Game, adapted from the 1974 novel of the same name.
 In its review for the latter, Eye for Film noted: "Whilst this is very much a male-centred film, Lena Headey turns in a powerful performance as Jonathan's wife, creating a sense of balance and normality against which other events are contrasted".
-Headey excellent portrayal of Ava Wigram in The Gathering Storm (2002 film) BBC–HBO co-produced television biographical film about Winston Churchill in the years just prior to World War II.
+Headey portrayed Ava Wigram in The Gathering Storm (2002 film), a BBC–HBO co-produced television biographical film about Winston Churchill in the years just prior to World War II.
 Headey appeared in the comedy The Actors (2003), opposite Dylan Moran and Michael Caine, portraying the love interest of a struggling actor.
 She is credited as voice actor for the character Callista in the video game Dishonored.